c3125563/hello-world/README.md

 	\section{Hypothesis / Methodology}
 	\subsection{Hypothesis}
-	The purpose of this paper is to create a denoising autoencoder to objectively scan and validate individual inputs (channels) in highly correlated data.
+	The purpose of this paper is to create a denoising autoencoder to objectively scan and validate individual inputs in highly correlated data.
 The autoencoder will surgically remove noise from abnormal inputs to reconstruct a correctly working model.
-By harnessing the denoising effect to map faulty inputs to their expected value, the denoising autoencoder should avoid the spill-over effect induced from other models.
+By harnessing the denoising effect to map faulty inputs to their expected value, the denoising autoencoder should avoid the spill-over effect induced in other models.

 	\subsection{Preparing data}
 	\subsubsection{Collecting data}
 	Data were queried from Komatsu Mining Corp databases on four highly correlated motor temperatures for a wheel loader machine.
 28 days of data were collected from the 10th November to 8th December 2017 with a sampling rate of 100ms, giving a total of 3545799 time points.
 Only changes in temperature of 1C or greater were recorded, leading to a large amount of missing data.
 Realistically the temperature changed at most once every second so most time stamps had unrecorded data where one channel updated but and other three remained unchanged.

 	\subsubsection{Cleaning and resampling data}
 	 The data were re-sampled to a rate of 30 seconds.
-Within each 30 second period the median of non-missing values was used as a placeholder.
-The median was chosen over mean to reduce the significance of outliers.
+The median of non-missing values was used as a placeholder.
+The median was chosen over mean to reduce the significance of outliers from faulty data.
 Re-sampling reduced the number of points in the 28 day period down to 56484.
 30 sec periods with no data were filled with last observation carried forward (LOCF).

 	As November data exhibited healthy behaviour with no faults, it was chosen as the training data.
 November data consisted of 40503 (71.7\% of the dataset).
 In early December an intermittent fault became apparent in one of the channels.
 The temperature was unrealistically high, increasing by over 80 degrees in seconds, so was determined as a sensor error.
 As this was a good test for a known fault in a single channel the December data was chosen as the test data, consisting of 15982 points (28.3\% of the dataset).